Skip to content

 Third-Party Integration: Telematics systems can integrate with various third-party services and applications, such as fleet management software, insurance providers, risk solutions and maintenance platforms, to provide value-added services based on the collected data.

-The Word of Connected Vehicle Technology
+The World of Connected Vehicle Technology

 Connected vehicles, on the other hand, refer to automobiles that are equipped with internet connectivity and can communicate with other vehicles, infrastructure and external services.
 These vehicles are part of the broader Internet of Things (IoT) ecosystem, which enables seamless data exchange and communication between vehicles and their surroundings.